lalithvenkat/My-works/Bda Task 1/Readme.md

     ##  $ Regionname   : chr  "Northern Metropolitan" "Northern Metropolitan" "Northern Metropolitan" "Northern Metropolitan" ...
     ##  $ Propertycount: chr  "4019" "4019" "4019" "4019" ...

-## Task

-### Firstly the dataset should be cleaned and make it available for analysis by removing/replacings the NAs,outliers and incorrect values
+## My first task is to clean the dataset and prepare it for analysis by removing/replacing NAs, outliers, and incorrect values.

-#### Removing the NA values
+Removing the NA values

 ``` r
 housing<-na.omit(housing)
 ```

-#### na.omit() fucntion is used to remove all the NA values from the dataset.
+na.omit() fucntion is used to remove all the NA values from the dataset.

-#### we can observe that the data set is large and there are multiple varaibles with many outliners.
+we can observe that the data set is large and there are multiple varaibles with many outliners.

-#### For better visualisation we have replaced those outliners for some of the varaiables with the below code.
+For better visualisation we have replaced those outliners for some of the varaiables with the below code.

 #### variable Landsize